reckedpr/deer/README.md

 # or preview/dev with 'npm run dev'
 ```

+> [!NOTE]
-*not a serious project, there are random bits and features throughout
+> not a serious project, there are random bits and features throughout